-The current average APR for UK credit cards is around 22.5% (based on Bank of England figures).
+Based on our data the current average APR for UK credit cards is around 25.3%.
 Consequently, as a rule of thumb, you should look for deals that are at or below this figure.

 However, remember that credit cards often charge differing interest rates depending on what you are using your credit card for.
 Representative APRs are based on the interest rate for purchases you make on the card, however, the interest rates for things like transferring the balance of another credit card to another one or for cash advances will possibly much higher.

 Therefore, it’s a good idea to look a little deeper before you apply and make sure that you don’t use a credit card for something that it will likely charge you more for.